HyacinthBots/LilyBot/docs/commands.md

 	* `message-logs` - The channel for logging message deletions - Optional Channel
 	* `member-log` - The channel for logging members joining and leaving the guild - Optional Channel
 	* `public-member-log` - The channel for the public logging of members joining and leaving the guild - Optional Channel

 ---
+### Command name: `config moderation`
+**Description**: Configure Lily's moderation system

+**Required Member Permissions**: Manage Server

+* **Arguments**:
+	* `enable-moderation` - Whether to enable the moderation system - Boolean
+	* `moderator-role` - The role of your moderators, used for pinging in message logs. - Optional Role
+	* `action-log` - The channel used to store moderator actions. - Optional Channel
+	* `quick-timeout-length` - The length of timeouts to use for quick timeouts - Coalescing Optional Duration
+	* `warn-auto-punishments` - Whether to automatically punish users for reach a certain threshold on warns - Optional Boolean
+	* `log-publicly` - Whether to log moderation publicly or not. - Optional Boolean
+	* `ban-dm-message` - A custom message to send to users when they are banned. - Optional String
+	* `auto-invite-moderator-role` - Silently ping moderators to invite them to new threads. - Optional Boolean

+---
 ### Command name: `config utility`